jdamboeck/preview-maker/rebuild_plan/testing/headless_ui_testing.md

 ## Conclusion

 Headless UI testing for GTK applications is challenging but achievable using the approaches outlined in this document.
 For most cases, the mock-based approach offers the best reliability and performance, especially in CI/CD environments.
+The Xwayland approach provides a more robust testing environment in CI/CD environments.